 According to Colm Heffernan, COO, Fenergo, Ireland has demonstrated a unique ability to create progressive entities that draw from a diverse pool of talent stimulating global digital growth.
 Even though one might notice a particular strength in regtech or compliance in Ireland— the truth is that it is the pedigree of software innovation that works as the foundation for Ireland’s fintech innovation.
 Fenergo helps solve regulatory challenges for financial institutions by streamlining the end-to-end client lifecycle management processes for investment, corporate, commercial, and private banks.

-Regtech and identity tech are particularly strong fintech sub sectors in Ireland.
-After the financial crash of the late 2000s, a raft of new legislations governing financial services were introduced across the world.
-This in turn necessitated the industry to remain vigilant with the new laws in the picture.
+Regtech and identity tech are particularly strong fintech sub-sectors in Ireland.
+After the financial crash of the late 2000s, a raft of new legislation governing financial services was introduced across the world.
+This, in turn, necessitated the industry to remain vigilant with the new laws in the picture.
 Irish entrepreneurs have been proactive in identifying the role technology can play in this regard leading to the rise of a robust regtech and identity tech sector in the Irish fintech ecosystem.

 Irish companies such as Corlytics have devised regulatory technology solutions that are globally perceived as rigorous in their approach to compliance.
 The reputation of the Irish regtech sector is rapidly growing on a global scale.
 Regtech has reinforced its role in the country “from a combination of experienced market professionals, entrepreneurs, and an academic network that supports both technical and

 subject matter development.
 The clustering effect also helps support startup companies, as firms, at different stages, tend to help and support each other.
 We have been building the fintech sector for a long time, but there is now real global momentum,” a Corlytics spokesman told International Finance.